Naomi Gabriela De León Muratalla

-Naomi De León practice includes, among others, implementation and development of infrastructure and energy projects, public procurement, corporate law and banking law.
+Naomi De León practice includes, among others, implementation and development of infrastructure and energy projects, public procurement, environmental, corporate and banking law.

 Naomi joined White & Case in 2014.
 She is a member of the Firm's Energy, Infrastructure, Project and Asset Finance group in Mexico City.
 Naomi has also participated with the M&A group in several due diligences, reviews regarding corporate matters, administrative requirements and real state.

-Within her practice in the energy sector, Naomi has experience in negotiating and concluding contracts as well as in obtaining the permits to the Energy Regulatory Commission and other authorities.
+Within her practice in the energy sector, Naomi has experience in negotiating and concluding agreements.
+She has represented lenders and sponsors in connection with bidding procedures, concession titles, permits and investments in infrastructure projects.

-Thesis, "Competitiveness in the natural gas industry: consequence of a structural reform", Instituto Tecnológico Autónomo de México, Mexico
+Thesis, "Competitiveness in the natural gas industry: consequence of a structural reform", Instituto Tecnológico Autónomo de México, Mexico, 2017.